Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Acknowledgments

 \section{Acknowledgments}

-Supports of NSF {(DMR-1904830 and CMMI-1943710)} and the ISU (Vance Coffman Faculty Chair Professorship) are gratefully acknowledged.
+Supports of NSF {(DMR-2246991 and CMMI-1943710)} and the ISU (Vance Coffman Faculty Chair Professorship and Murray Harpole Chair in Engineering) are gratefully acknowledged.
 We thank Drs.
 M. T. P\'erez-Prado and A. P. Zhilyaev for supplying us with commercially pure Zr purchased from Haines and Maassen (Bonn, Germany) that they studied.
 XRD measurements were performed at HPCAT (Sector 16), APS, Argonne National Laboratory.
-HPCAT operations are supported by DOE-NNSA Office of Experimental Sciences.
+HPCAT operations are supported by the DOE-NNSA Office of Experimental Sciences.
 The Advanced Photon Source is a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357. \begin{appendix}